Emergency Response & Planning

 - Incidents at neighbouring buildings

-Check with your building supervisor as there may already be emergency plans in place and you may be expected to designate workplace personnel to roles specified in the plan.
+Ask your building supervisor if an emergency plan already exists.
+You may be expected to designate staff to roles in the plan.